-Preserve potentially relevant documents and electronically stored information.
 While most companies recognize they have a duty to preserve potentially relevant documents whenever litigation is reasonably anticipated, many lack established procedures to do so, and many more fail to document their efforts properly.
-As soon as securities litigation is filed or reasonably anticipated, in-house counsel should send written notice instructing employees with potentially responsive documents to preserve them and take appropriate steps to preserve electronically stored information (ESI).
-With minimal effort and expense, companies can create an effective record of their preservation efforts that can be used to defend against a future spoliation claim.
+As soon as securities litigation is filed or reasonably anticipated, in-house counsel should send written notice instructing employees with potentially responsive documents to preserve them and take appropriate steps to preserve electronically stored information.
+With minimal effort and expense, companies in most cases can create an effective record of their preservation efforts that can be used to defend against a future spoliation claim.